shangzhouye/academic-kickstart/content/project/stereo_slam/index.md

 [4] R. Kümmerle, G. Grisetti, H. Strasdat, K. Konolige and W. Burgard, "G2o: A general framework for graph optimization," 2011 _IEEE International Conference on Robotics and Automation_, Shanghai, 2011, pp. 3607-3613.

+[5] Strasdat, Hauke, J.M.M.
+Montiel, and Andrew J. Davison.
+“Visual SLAM: Why Filter?” _Image and Vision Computing_ 30, no. 2 (February 1, 2012): 65–77.

-[5] Klein, G, and D Murray.
+[6] Klein, G, and D Murray.
 “Parallel Tracking and Mapping for Small AR Workspaces.”
 In _2007 6th IEEE and ACM International Symposium on Mixed and Augmented Reality_, 225–234.
 IEEE, 2007.

-[6] Geiger, Andreas, Philip Lenz, and Raquel Urtasun.
+[7] Geiger, Andreas, Philip Lenz, and Raquel Urtasun.
 “Are We Ready for Autonomous Driving?
 The KITTI Vision Benchmark Suite.”
 In _Conference on Computer Vision and Pattern Recognition (CVPR)_, 2012.